-Advisors Students are assigned an advisory teacher based on the CTE program they choose.
+- Advisors Students are assigned an advisory teacher based on the CTE program they choose.
 Advisors help develop students' class schedule for each six-week term.
 They also review student goals and attendance, and they monitor and support progress.
 Students meet weekly with their advisors and have a short daily check-in.
 The advisor checks in daily with his/her student group, maintains records, and shares information.
-Advisors are also there to help with education planning and personal Teen Parents The Teen Parent program offers courses, support, guidance, and referral sources for pregnant and parenting female and male students.
-Health Center Students may be referred to a Multnomah County Teen Health Center.
+Advisors are also there to help with education planning and personal problems. - Teen ParentsThe Teen Parent program offers courses, support, guidance, and referral sources for pregnant and parenting female and male students. - Health Center Students may be referred to a Multnomah County Teen Health Center.
 School-based health centers are funded by Multnomah County Department of Human Services Health Division.
 Services are FREE to all enrolled students.
 See the counselor or school nurse for a referral.
-Students can also call and make their own appointment.
-Counseling Comprehensive counseling for academic, social, and emotional needs is provided to all students at Alliance at Meek.
-Counseling resources include one full-time school counselor, Kathleen Sturges, a part-time mental health counselor from Multnomah County, and two social work interns.
-Students can get help with questions or concerns about classes, credits, alcohol and drug issues, anger, conflicts, grief and loss, etc. or just see one of the counseling team members to say hello.
-Progress and Grade Reports Each student's classes are graded at the end of every six week term and a transcript or report card is sent home to show how well the student did at earning credits.
-Additionally, students work with their teachers to complete a progress report at the half-way mark of each term.
-These are also sent home.
-School Clubs and Activities Basketball Team-Boys and girls practice weekly and play most Friday evenings during the season against other schools in the STARS Alternative school league.
-Black Student Union / Student of Color Club-Meet with other Meek students and staff interested in addressing issues of fairness, cultural pride, and support.
-Drama Class: Students wishing to learn about drama and perform in a play can take a drama class to get this opportunity rolling.
-Gay-Straight Alliance-Meet with other Meek students and staff interested in addressing issues of fairness.
-Robotics-Help build a robot and compete against other schools.
-Work Experience Students can earn elective credit for paid or volunteer jobs they have outside of the school day.
-Each 65 hours will earn them one-half credit, but they must: 1.
-Turn in pay stubs or another kind of record of hours worked 2.
-Write a short reflection about their experience 3.
-Complete any other requirements.
-See Counselor Kathleen Sturges for more information.
+Students can also call and make their own appointment. - CounselingComprehensive counseling for academic, social, and emotional needs is provided to all students at Meek.
+Counseling resources include one full-time school counselor, Kathleen Sturges, one full-time social worker, Amy White, a part-time mental health counselor from Multnomah County, and two interns.
+Students can get help with questions or concerns about classes, credits, alcohol and drug issues, anger, conflicts, grief and loss, etc. or just see one of the counseling team members to say hello. - Progress and Grade Reports Each student's classes are graded at the end of every six week term and a transcript or report card is sent home to show how well the student did at earning credits.
+Additionally, teachers update grades by the mid-term (end of third week of the term) in Parent Vue/Student Vue. - Field Trips Meek is fortunate to be able to offer dozens of college, career, academic, and inspirational field trips each year.
+Students and their parents/guardians can sign an annual field trip permission forms and advisory and classroom teachers have input into whether students can participate in field trips if there has been a prior concern or if students' time is better spent in the classroom.